-Building on the success of its programs supporting education-related research and community service, the Hymen Milgrom Supporting Organization (HMSO) is now launching a new Educational Innovation Challenge for University of Chicago students, focused on designing solutions to education-related problems facing Chicago neighborhoods and communities.
+Building on the success of its programs supporting education-related research and community service, the Hymen Milgrom Supporting Organization (HMSO) launched an Educational Innovation Challenge for University of Chicago students, focused on designing solutions to education-related problems facing Chicago neighborhoods and communities.
 Beginning in the fall of 2019, the HMSO will give grants to University of Chicago organizations to enable them to establish a competition for University of Chicago students to design solutions to education-related problems in Chicago and provide students the programming necessary for its success.

 The grantee organization(s) will receive funding to design and implement an Educational Innovation Challenge program that provides selected teams of University and Chicago public high school students with some combination of the following: (1) programming to develop students’ understanding of local educational needs, challenges and opportunities; (2) support—including compensation for students’ time— to develop a viable business plan for an enterprise that addresses an authentic educational need and/or tangibly improves the skills of disadvantaged children or youth in Chicago; (3) infrastructure to help build their solutions, which could include innovative tools, products, interventions, or programs; and (4) the chance to compete for prize money and additional guidance and support to further develop and implement their ideas.

 The HMSO is now soliciting Letters of Interest (LOI) from interested campus entities and will consider LOI from any University of Chicago office, department, division, school or organization to create programs that involve undergraduate, graduate and/or MBA students.
-The maximum level of support is $150K for two years and 4-page LOI are due May 8.
+The maximum level of support is $150K for two years and the 4-page LOI due date for 2020 is TBD.